icebob/icepacker/README.md

 ## Key features
 * Include & exclude filters
-* Support encryption with AES128
+* Support encryption with AES128 with pbkdf2
 * Support compression with GZIP
 * CLI usage or as a library
-* bundle is concatenable after other file
+* bundle is concatenable behind other file
-* skip duplicates
+* skip duplicated files (check by hash of content & size of file)
 * save & restore permission of files

 ### Install